sagar-a22/Clothes-Website/README.md

 Features:

-1)Responsive Design: The website is fully responsive, ensuring it looks great on all devices, from desktops to mobile phones.
+1) Responsive Design: The website is fully responsive, ensuring it looks great on all devices, from desktops to mobile phones.

-2)Homepage: A welcoming hero section with a call-to-action button leading to the products page, along with featured products displayed in a grid layout.
+2) Homepage: A welcoming hero section with a call-to-action button leading to the products page, along with featured products displayed in a grid layout.

-3)Products Page: A dedicated page showcasing the available products with consistent image sizes, product titles, and prices.
+3) Products Page: A dedicated page showcasing the available products with consistent image sizes, product titles, and prices.
 Each product has a "Buy Now" button for future integration with a shopping cart.

-4)Contact Page: A simple contact form where users can submit their name, email, and message.
+4) Contact Page: A simple contact form where users can submit their name, email, and message.

-5)Bootstrap Powered: Leveraging Bootstrap's grid system and components to create a professional and responsive layout with minimal custom CSS.
+5) Bootstrap Powered: Leveraging Bootstrap's grid system and components to create a professional and responsive layout with minimal custom CSS.

 Project Structure: